planetfederal/workshops/workshops/geoserver/slides/slides.rst

 ================

 * Create a filter that displays only your favorite country.
 (Hint: Use the ``Name`` attribute)
-* Use a CQL filter to display all of the countries that start with an “S”.
+* Use a CQL filter to display all of the countries that start with an "S".
 (Hint: ``%`` is a wildcard)

 Presenter notes
 ---------------

-In CQL you can also match strings using the “LIKE” operator.
+In CQL you can also match strings using the "LIKE" operator.
 Create a filter that displays only your favorite country.
-(Hint: Use the “NAME” attribute.)
+(Hint: Use the "NAME" attribute.)
-When using LIKE in CQL, you have ability to add the “%” as a wildcard to the request.
-Use a CQL filter to display all of the countries that start with an “S”.
+When using LIKE in CQL, you have ability to add the "%" as a wildcard to the request.
+Use a CQL filter to display all of the countries that start with an "S".

 --------------------------------------------------